dcollinsn/batwing-tech/content/posts/proquest-winter-2022.md

 split, however policy is unclear on whether a split is required to be even.
 Is it possible to "redistribute" prizes, for example, by saying that the loser will receive all of the cash / store credit on offer?
-The last two paragraphs of TR 5.2 seem to be redundant, except that once specifies even splits and the other does not.
+The last two paragraphs of TR 5.2 seem to be redundant, except that one specifies even splits and the other does not.
 Under what circumstances does a split need to be even?

 Another discussion area was that some judges believe that since an even split is